 If you do dabble in warrants, watch them closely — there are probably at least tens of thousands of Nikola warrants that expired worthless or were redeemed at a value of one cent (instead of their real value of $25+) because investors didn’t know that with the forced early redemption they had to act before that deadline.
-Warrants are not passive investments, your broker can not be counted on to act on your behalf if there’s a corporate action required, and warrants that are not exercised or sold by the deadline (either the original five-year expiration date, or the accelerated redemption deadline or other adjustment to the contract) can and do expire worthless.
+Warrants are not passive investments, your broker can not be counted on to automatically act on your behalf if there’s a corporate action required, and warrants that are not exercised or sold by the deadline (either the original five-year expiration date, or the accelerated redemption deadline or other adjustment to the contract) can and do expire worthless.
 The company should notify you, but you need to pay attention and take action.
 I do love warrants, and it used to be that they were routinely underpriced because investors underestimated the value of the five-year term of most SPAC warrants, but the SPAC mania this year has created a lot more enthusiasm for warrants as speculative trading vehicles, and they’re not as often available at really appealing prices these days.
 The still often provide fun leverage for traders, but they’re not great for folks who get heartburn on days when the market falls by 2%.

-After looking all of this over for a couple hours today as I put this article together for you, I’m not personally buying either of these lidar leaders in their initial entry to the public markets… but both are interesting if the valuation falls, or if the lidar adoption pace speeds up, Velodyne because of its established “first mover” position and established level of revenue (declining though it has been), Luminar because of its lower cost re-innovation of the lidar space, the focus on software, and the somewhat more interesting story (to me, at least).
+I’m not personally buying either of these lidar leaders in their initial entry to the public markets… but both are interesting if the valuation falls, or if the lidar adoption pace speeds up, Velodyne because of its established “first mover” position and established level of revenue (declining though it has been), Luminar because of its lower cost re-innovation of the lidar space, the focus on software, and the somewhat more interesting story (to me, at least).

 I’m far from being an expert on the competing technologies in sensing here, so I would hesitate to opine a lot more before reading up much more on this topic… but story is huge when it comes to startup tech stocks, so my first impression is that I’d be slightly more likely to dabble in Luminar than Velodyne at current prices, particularly given Luminar’s better SPAC deal (more cash, stronger backers, Volvo commitment), more “pure play” focus on autonomous driving, and the relatively similar valuation based on revenues four or five years out (Velodyne is at just under 5X projected 2024 revenues… Luminar at about 4X 2025 revenues…and both of them are really guessing, given the uncertain pace of adoption and production for their customers).
 But since this is all early stage ‘five years out’ thinking, and the SPAC stocks sometimes go crazy both up and down in the months around the deal closing (SPCE, for example, fell 30% at one point between its deal announcement and the consummation of the merger, before rising 300% at the peak), I won’t rush into either speculation today.